CHAD PHOTOGRAPHY TOURS WITH WILD IMAGES

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-The Wild Images Chad photography expedition begins this evening at the Hotel La Résidence in N’Djamena, the capital city of Chad.
-Over a welcome dinner we will enjoy getting to know the group and our leader will brief our guests about the expedition in more detail.
+The Wild Images Chad photography expedition begins this afternoon at the Hotel La Résidence in N’Djamena, the capital city of Chad.
+Over a welcome dinner, we will enjoy getting to know the group and our leader will brief our guests about the expedition in more detail.

-Very Important: It will be necessary to carry out police registration today and the finalization of our travel permits.
-If your chosen air travel arrangements involve arriving in N’Djamena after mid-morning, you will need to arrive in N’Djamena the previous day so that there is time today to complete the formalities.
-We can arrange a second hotel night for you in N’Djamena, at extra cost, on request.
+Important: It will be necessary to carry out police registration this afternoon and the finalization of our travel permits.
+If your chosen air travel arrangements involve arriving in N’Djamena after midday, you will need to arrive in N’Djamena the previous day so that there is time today to complete the formalities.
+We can arrange a second hotel night for you in N’Djamena on request.

 The Wild mages Chad photography expedition begins this morning in the lobby of the Hotel La Résidence in N’Djamena.
-We will pack up our four wheel drive vehicles and drive from N’Djamena to the area around Dourbali in the Baguirmi-Chari region of the country.
+We will pack up our four-wheel-drive vehicles and drive from N’Djamena to the area around Dourbali in the Chari-Baguirmi region of the country.

 As we leave the city fringes, rural Chad will unfold before our eyes and the landscape will change to the open grasslands dotted with patches of shrubs where the Wodaabe people have settled with their livestock to celebrate the annual Gerewol festival.